Full-text Imaging Worker processes are putting too much load on the CPU.

 This parameter "taskType=0" controls the heavy CPU operations for the creation of the textshots for the documents.

 You can adapt the value of 'processor limit="4"' and set it to the maximum amount of CPU Cores of the server for parallel processing or reduce it down to 1 (0 is not a valid value).

-Afterwards a restart of the Background Process Server is needed for the changes take effect.
+Afterwards, a restart of the Background Process Server is needed for the changes to take effect.

 KBA applicable for On-premise Organizations ONLY.